-The national average cost to remodel a bathroom ranges from $12,500 to $15,000 depending on the size and extent of the project.
+The national average cost to remodel a bathroom is $3,500.
+However, prices range from $4,500 to $10,000 depending on the size and extent of the project.

 What's in this cost guide?

 Like a home renovation, the unique requirements, materials, and scope of project mean the average cost of a bathroom remodel ranges widely.
 Contractors or plumbers will probably have to take a look in person before they can provide a free estimate for the renovation.